peternewnham/appengine-channel-api-stub/README.md

 ## Installation

-Directly from bower:
+NPM:
+`npm install appengine-channel-api-stub`

+Bower:
 `bower install --save-dev appengine-channel-api-stub`

 Or manually download the [latest release](../../releases).

 ## Use

 Include the `channel-api-stub.js` file with your testing framework files.
 Any references to the Channel API client classes and methods will now be valid.

 ## API

 In addition to all of the implemented API classes and methods, a special method has been added which allows the fetching of any `Socket` object from anywhere, allowing a socket to be accessed and triggered from outside it's declared scope such as in unit test functions where it may not have been otherwise accessible.

 #### goog.appengine.Socket._get(token)